-- One re-take is allowed after 48 hours and 2 hours of documented remediation. - A third attempt is permissible after 60 days of the first attempt and 4 hours of documented remediation. - An applicant who fails to achieve the minimum required scores on both sections of the exam after three attempts, must wait six months before re-taking the examination.
+- One re-take is allowed after 48 hours and 2 hours of documented remediation. - A third attempt is permissible after 60 days of the first attempt and 4 hours of documented remediation.

-• An applicant who fails to achieve the minimum required scores on both sections of the assessment after four attempts, must wait one year before testing again.
+- An applicant who fails to achieve the minimum required scores on both sections of the exam after three attempts, must wait six months before re-taking the examination. - An applicant who fails to achieve the minimum required scores on both sections of the assessment after four attempts, must wait one year before testing again.

-In addition to the scheduled hours for post-secondary instruction, students admitted to the CPP are required to attend a GED preparation course for a minimum of sixteen hours per month, achieve an overall 75% attendance in the GED preparation course, and attempt the GED exam within six months of beginning the program.
+In addition to the scheduled hours for post-secondary instruction, students admitted to the CPP are required to attend a GED preparation course, achieve an overall 75% attendance in the GED preparation course, and attempt the GED exam within six months of beginning the program.
 Weekly academic advising sessions are mandatory.